attila-i-szabo/attila-i-szabo.github.io/_posts/2024-04-22-work-with-me.md

 In addition to our vibrant group, excellent potential collaborators at ETH Zürich and the Paul Scherrer Institute are within easy reach.
 You will also be embedded in national and international collaborations.

-The PhD position comes with 4 years of funding, starting from September 2024.
+The PhD position comes with 4 years of funding, starting from September 2024 (the starting date may be delayed if needed).
 The competitive salary follows the University of Zürich salary scheme for PhD positions; travel funding for conferences etc. will also be available.
 The University of Zürich is committed to gender equality and diversity.

 ### Requirements